philip82148/cpp-dump/README.md

 ## Supported types

-Both dump functions dump variables recursively, so they can dump nested variables of any combination of types in the table below.
+cpp_dump() prints variables recursively, so they can dump nested variables of any combination of types in the table below.

 | Category      | Type T is supported if ...                                                                                                                                                                                                                                                                            | Example                                           |
 | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------- |